Asparaginase (Generic Name)

 About This Drug

 Asparaginase is a drug used to treat cancer.
-It is given intravenously (IV) or injected into a muscle.
+It is given in the vein (IV) or as a shot in a muscle (IM).

 Possible Side Effects (More Common)